 Dummy’s head displacement for frontal and rear impact

-Child Restraint Systems of i-Size category:
+Enhanced Child Restraint Systems of universal category:

-Forward facing Child Restraint Systems:
+Forward facing Enhanced Child Restraint Systems:

-Head excursion: no part of the head of the dummy shall pass beyond the planes BA, DA and DE as defined in figure 1 below.
+Head excursion: no part of the head of the dummy shall pass beyond the planes BA, DA and DE as defined in figure 1 below except for booster seats when using the largest dummy Q10 where the value in relation to the DA plane is 840 mm and the value in relation to the BA plane is 550 mm.
 This shall be judged up to 300 ms or the moment that the dummy has come to a definitive standstill whatever occurs first.

 Where a test is conducted in accordance with paragraph 6.6.4.1.6.2. above, a tolerance of +10 per cent shall be applicable to the head excursion value distance between Cr point and plane AB